whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Welcome Everyone's Gifts.md

 Every transition into unhealthy cultures required this deep spiritual wounding in men where they are expected to hold back their love and not protect their people from the biggest threats.
 Rain-In-The-Face could at least recognize his wound because he had grown up in a culture that welcomed his deepest love.
 He knew what giving his love and setting protective boundaries was like, so he knew something was wrong when these gifts were unwelcome in the unhealthy culture.

 Most boys in unhealthy cultures never learn what it's like to give their deepest love because they're trained for obedience instead of standing for what's right.
 Training children for obedience actually trains them for cowardice, as they learn to take the comfortable and safe path (of doing what they're told to stay out of trouble) instead of bravely standing for what's right, even contrary to the authorities.
 When children are trained for obedience, is it any wonder that cowardice is common in adulthood, and people have low trust in each other?

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #17<br/>Welcome the feminine gifts</div>
-<div class="rev-act-body">Think of a way that you've seen or heard women treated hurtfully.
-For example, perhaps someone claimed a woman deserved to be assaulted because she dressed in a beautiful way, or a mother hardly had any maternity leave after giving birth and struggled to rest and eat well.
-Maybe someone said that tending to her family and community without expectation of payment is less valuable than having a paying job.<br/><br/>Find a way to honor the feminine gifts around you, so that it is easier for women to give them.</div></div>

 #### Brave Men Inspire Women's Trust, and Trusting Women Inspire Men's Bravery